Jerry-Spice/Jerry-Spice/README.md

 # Jerry Spice
-- 👋 Hi, I’m @Jerry-Spice, and I'm in the class of 2027
+- 👋 Hi, I’m @Jerry-Spice aka Josh Brandon, and I'm in the class of 2027
 - 👀 I’m am currently studying Computer Science at Virginia Tech.
 - 🌱 This past summer, I worked as a student intern for NavSea, and I plan on using the software skills I learned to improve my work for school.
-- 📫 Reach me at Joshlandiaofficial@gmail.com
+- 📫 Reach me at joshbrandon.official@gmail.com

 ## Personal Projects
 I've worked on many personal projects, though none of them are particularly finished.
-If you would like to look through them, they're all available on this account.
-Some are better than others, and typically, the more recent they are, the better they have been developed.
+They're all available on this account if you would like to look through them.
+Typically, the more recent they are, the better they have developed.
 The older stuff is not my best work.

 ## Course and Work Experience
  - CS 2505: Introduction to Computer Organization (Virginia Tech)